muratk3n/thirdwave/en/README.md

 Dunno what'll happen in the future, but Biden was against the 2011 intervention in Libya, which subsequently became "a shitshow", (as admitted by Obama himself).
-Then SecDef talks started for 2020 and ppl kept saying it'll definitely be the freako biatch.
+Then SecDef talks started for 2020 and ppl kept saying it'll definitely be the freako biah.
 In fact I'd hear "everyone's post is up in air *except Flournoy*".
 Man I saw that in so many places, u r like 'well shit, this coronation is pre-ordained' no point in discuss..
 Then all of a sudden it's not Flournoy, one of the